micropython/webrepl/README.md

 (in full) and open webrepl.html in a browser.
 Recent versions of Firefox and Chrome (or Chromium) are supported.

+The latest version of the client is also hosted online at http://micropython.org/webrepl (note: while it's hosted online, all interaction with your boards still happen locally in your own network).

 WebREPL file transfer
 ---------------------